|Most popular in||July||High demand for flights, 23% potential price rise|

 Europe’s jewel-like capitals have a captivating charm, with unique cultural, architectural and historic characters and sites.
 Romantic Paris is renowned as the beautiful City of Lights; stately Vienna was the centre of the Habsburg Empire for more than 600 years; stunning spire-dotted Prague is a gem of art and architecture, while medieval Krakow was once Poland’s capital and seat of kings.

 The Mediterranean enjoys hot summers (May to August) and mild winters (December to February).
 In central and northern Italy and France, the climate is more temperate, with humid summers and cold, damp winters.
 Summer in Spain and Portugal can be very hot and dry, followed by cold and wet winters.
 Central Europe’s temperate climate has four distinct seasons, with hot to warm summers and temperatures often dropping below zero in winter.
 Snow can fall as early as mid-September in the Alps.
 Ski resorts open from November to April.
 The climate in Scandinavia, the UK, Ireland and Iceland is kept fairly mild by a continuation of the Gulf Stream (North Atlantic Drift).
 Most Europeans holiday in August, when many cities close down and locals flee to the beaches and mountains.

 Europe is very well connected by planes, trains and buses.
 There are regular flights between major cities, especially from busy airport hubs in the UK, Germany or France, where low-cost airlines offer cheap flights around Europe.

-Trains run across mainland Europe and, since the Eurotunnel was constructed, also connect the UK to France.
+Trains run throughout mainland Europe, with the Eurotunnel connecting the UK to France.

-Buses (coaches) are readily available and a much cheaper way of travelling.
-However, they are typically a lot slower and often more uncomfortable than trains.
-Eurolines is a good low-cost coach operator to check.
+Buses (coaches) are a cheaper alternative, however, they are typically much slower and often less comfortable than trains.